ChristianLopezB/practicalmachinelearning/Pratical_ML-Final_Project.md

 ## Training error : 0.207216
 ```

-#New Predictions
+# New Predictions
-These model prediction of the validation set are:
+These models predictions of the final test set are:

 ```r
 predictionMatrix<-as.data.frame(matrix(0,4,20))